fabian-sp/MoMo/README.md

 ## Examples

 For a complete description of our experiments, please see the paper.
 Below are a few exemplary results.
+In the right-hand side plot, we plot the training curves for the best three LR values of each method.

 ### ResNet110 for CIFAR100